simpleai-team/simpleai/docs/constraint_satisfaction_problems.rst

 Searching for solutions
 -----------------------

 Now, with your csp problem instantiated, you can call the csp search algorithms.
-They are located on the ``simpleai.csp`` package.
+They are located on the ``simpleai.search`` package.

 For example, if you want to use backtracking search, you would do:

 .. code-block:: python

-    from simpleai.csp import backtrack
+    from simpleai.search import backtrack

     # my_problem = ... (steps from the previous section)